EliasDeHondt/IntegrationProject2-Deployment/Documentation/Manual.md

 ## 💣Tear down infrastructure

-> **Note:** If you wanna start over, you can simply delete the entire project.
-Otherwise below you can find some useful deletion commands.
+> **Note:** If you want to start over, you can simply delete the entire project.
+Otherwise, you can find some useful deletion commands below.

 - The following command deletes all files from Terraform that were created when applying the configuration.
 ```bash